asyaharoyan/inspira/README.md

 - A picture appears next to the sign-up form on larger screens, disappearing on smaller screens for a cleaner design.

 ## Manual Testing Features

+All the manual testing for the features passed without issues.

 ### Navigation
 - Clicking the logo redirects the user to the `/home` page.